The PhoX Proof Assistant

 quantifications on modules ...

-- The syntax is extensible.
+characters.
 This makes your PhoX source files more readable.

 - The program can assist you to extract a LaTeX article from your formalization.